PsuAstro528/lab8-start/ex1_responses.md

 1g.
+How large a batch of 128x128 systems does the GPU need before it is faster than solving the same number and size systems on the CPU?
+By what factor is the GPU faster (once you have a large enough number of systems)?

+1h.
+Try reducing the size of the linear systems to 40x40.
+Now, how large a batch of systems does the GPU need before it is faster than solving the same number and size systems on the CPU?
+By what factor is the GPU faster (once you have a large enough number of systems)?

+1i.
+Try reducing the size of the linear systems to 10x10.
+Now, how does the GPU performance compare to the CPU performance?

+1h.
 Does your project involve a significant ammount of compute time going into linear algebra?
 If so, would it make sense to use  a GPU for the linear algebra in your project?
 Explain your reasoning.